-We have many friendships in our lives, some deeper than others.
+We have many friendships in our lives, some deeper than others, and with both males and females.
+Friendships can enrich our lives and provide great companionship.
 We often enjoy building cross-gender relationships.
-When there are clear responsible self-restraints and boundaries that eliminate sexual invitation and contact, males and females can relax and easily feel free to be friends with each other.
-This ability to learn how to be friends is important in helping us build cross-gender friendship skills.
+When there are clear responsible self-restraints and boundaries that eliminate or reduce premature sexual invitation and contact, males and females can better relax and easily feel free to be friends with each other.

 Friendships are also one of the most challenging parts of life sometimes.
 It's hard trying to figure out whom to be friends with, whether someone is a true friend to us, whether to be with the people who seem more popular, or whether to stick with being with people more like ourselves.
 Sometimes it is difficult to start friendships with people outside of the circle of friends we already have.
 Sometimes we can feel lonely and insecure when apart from friends.
 Sometimes being alone seems like the best thing.
-Sometimes we forget about the importance of maintaining friendships when we are in a romantic relationship.
+Sometimes we forget about the importance of maintaining friendships with others when we are in a romantic relationship.
 It can be easy (and misleading) to think our partner alone is enough.

 Today we often maintain our friendships through texting, Facebook, instant messaging, cellphones, and so on.
 It is wise for us to also make sure we develop our skills with having in-person conversations, something that is very important in relationships.
 It is also a vital skill as we engage broadly in life with restaurant servers, prospective employers, coworkers, neighbors, store clerks, and more.
-The process is synergistic: When we make friendships at the neighborhood and community level, we build skills that help us in relationships and marriage.
+The process is synergistic: When we are friendly and make friendships at the neighborhood and community level, we build skills that help us in relationships and later in marriage.